Isabella I of Jerusalem: Lady

 King Philip II of France left for Europe soon after the arbitration of July 1191 and King Richard I of England became the sole supreme commander of the crusaders.
 By the time he decided to return to England in April 1192, Richard had realized that Guy of Lusignan would not be able to keep the throne of Jerusalem and accepted the barons' vote that Conrad of Montferrat be their king.
-Richard compensated Guy with Cyprus and dispatched Count Henry II of Champagne–the nephew of both Richard and Philip–to inform Conrad about the barons' decision.
-Henry arrived at Tyre on 20 April, and it was decided that the coronation would be held within a few days.
+Richard compensated Guy with the lordship of Cyprus and dispatched Count Henry II of Champagne–the nephew of both Richard and Philip–to inform Conrad about the barons' decision.
+On 20 April, Henry arrived at Tyre where it was decided that the coronation would be held within a few days.
 Henry then returned to Acre.

 Isabella, who loved lingering in her bath, spent unusually much time there on 28 April, which kept her husband waiting for dinner.
 He decided to have dinner with Philip of Dreux, but Philip had already finished his meal by the time Conrad reached him.
 Conrad was on his way home when he was ambushed and stabbed in a narrow street by two men sent by the Assassins.
 On his deathbed, he ordered Isabella not to cede Tyre to anyone but Richard or the new king of Jerusalem.
 Duke Hugh III of Burgundy, the French king's lieutenant in Palestine, urged Isabella to deliver Tyre to him, but she resolutely refused and shut herself up in the fortress.
 Although she was the heir to the kingdom, all she possessed was Tyre.

 The Third Crusade saw the Christians recover a narrow coastal strip for their kingdom.